nnMobileNet: Rethinking CNN for Retinopathy Research: Experiments and Results

 \subsection{Datasets and Evaluation Metrics}

 \textbf{Messidor-1 dataset}~\cite{mesidor} contains 1200 fundus images with four DR grades.
 We conducted referral and normal DR classification in this dataset.
 In the referral and non-referral DR classification, Grades 0 and 1 are considered non-referable, while Grades 2 and 3 are considered referable DR (rDR).
-For normal and abnormal classification, only Grade 0 will be labeled as normal, and the other grades are recognized as abnormal.
+For normal and abnormal classification, only Grade 0 will be labeled as normal, and the other grades will be recognized as abnormal.
 We followed the experimental settings in~\cite{CANet} by using 10-fold cross-validation on the entire dataset.
-The area under the curve (AUC) was used as the evaluation metric. \textbf{Messidor-2 dataset}~\cite{mesidor} contains 1748 fundus images with five DR grades.
-As no official split of the training and testing dataset was provided, we used this dataset to conduct ablation studies to demonstrate the effectiveness of each component of our proposed method on DR grading evaluated by the AUC and quadratic cohen's kappa (Kappa). \textbf{RFMiD dataset}~\cite{rfmiddataset} contains 1920 training, 640 validation, and 640 testing images with 45 different types of pathologies (central serous retinopathy, central retinal vein occlusion, asteriod hyalosis, etc.).
-Following the protocol in \cite{SatFormer-B,MIL-VT}, we performed normal and abnormal binary classification on this dataset whose performance is measured by accuracy (ACC), AUC, and F1. \textbf{APOTS dataset}~\cite{APOTS} contains 3662 fundus images for DR grading with the severity on a grade of 0 to 4 (no DR, mild, moderate, severe, proliferative DR).
-Following the experimental setting of 5-fold cross-validation in \cite{MIL-VT}, we evaluated the performance of DR grading in terms of ACC, AUC, weighted F1, and kappa. \textbf{IDRiD dataset}~\cite{idrod} contains 413 training and 103 testing images for both DR grading and DME severity grading tasks. we used the training and testing data provided by the official split.
-Different from method~\cite{CANet} that re-labeled DR grading into two categories, we trained the multi-class DR grading task and reported the evaluation metrics of ACC, AUC, and F1.
-Both grading experiments followed the protocol in~\cite{DETACH}.
+The area under the curve (AUC) was used as the evaluation metric.